Rotisserie Chicken Tortilla Soup

 Make-Ahead: You can make the entire soup base, including the aromatics, spices, tomatoes, beans, corn, and broth, up to 3 days in advance.
 Simply store it in an airtight container in the refrigerator.

-How to Store: Once the soup has cooled it can be can be stored in the refrigerator for up to 3 days.
-To freeze leftovers transfer cooled soup to a freezer-safe container or gallons-size freezer bag.
+How to Store: Once the soup has cooled, it can be stored in the refrigerator for up to 3 days.
+To freeze leftovers, transfer cooled soup to a freezer-safe container or a gallon-sized freezer bag.
 Freezer bags are our preference since they can be placed flat in the freezer and stacked.
 The tortilla soup can be frozen for up to 3 months.
 Soup should be stored without the tortilla chips or any additional garnishes.

 Recipe Tips and Notes